BigBoyBrody/BigBoyBrody/README.md

 - 👋 Hi, I’m @BigBoyBrody
-- 👀 I’m interested in coding obviously but I want to be a Game Developer
+- 👀 I’m interested in coding obviously but I want to be a Software Engineer and maybe even and entrepreneur
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning Python, c#, Html,
 - 📫 How to reach me bigboybrody1234@gmail.com

 <!---